2026 Honorary Degree Recipients

 Kumar serves as a clinical professor of pediatrics and emergency medicine for NYITCOM.
 He joined the faculty in 2011 and is a member of the Dean’s Advisory Board.
 In 2024, he established the Kumar Family Scholarship to benefit a fourth-year medical student.

 Kumar is the former chair and program director of Nassau University Medical Center’s Department of Pediatrics.
-He also previously served as an associate professor of pediatrics at the State University of New York at Stony Brook, as an attending physicians in the emergency medicine departments at New York-Presbyterian Queens and Coney Island Hospital, and as the medical director for Nassau County Fire Police EMS Academy.
+He also previously served as an associate professor of pediatrics at the State University of New York at Stony Brook, as an attending physician in the emergency medicine departments at New York-Presbyterian Queens and Coney Island Hospital, and as the medical director for Nassau County Fire Police EMS Academy.

 He graduated from Kanpur Medical College in India in 1977 and emigrated to the United States in 1984.
 He joined Lincoln Hospital in the Bronx, N.Y., as a resident and became associate director of emergency medicine in 1988.